 There are a few key components to brewing a great cup of coffee.
 There’s obviously the coffee, the water ratio (ditch the tablespoon, best use a coffee scale), then there is water quality (forget tap water use filtered or bottled water), then you’ve got the water temperature, boiling water that is too hot and you’ll get gross burnt coffee so best to get your water temperature close to 96 degrees Celsius (205 F).

-Don't forget you also need to decide on how you will be brewing your coffee.
-There are pour overs, Moka pots, the Chemex and French press coffee brewers (cafetière, press pots) to name just a few, but whatever you choose the basic principles of all brewing methods are the same.
+Don’t forget you also need to decide on how you will be brewing your coffee.
+There are pour overs, Moka stovetop coffee makers, the Chemex and French Press coffee makers (cafetière, press pots) to name just a few, but whatever you choose the basic principles of all brewing methods are the same.

 Chemistry Of Coffee Brewing

-So you have chosen your best coffee maker now for the coffee grind.
+So you have chosen your best coffee maker, now for the coffee grind size.
 For the coffee grind, research shows that the more pulverized the beans, the more you’ll get out of them, caffeine that is.

 Another study found that having more particulates (the fine powder that turns into coffee sludge) also helped to increase the overall caffeine content.

 As you add your water to your ground coffee, it spreads across the grounds, and CO2 starts to bubble out, this process is called the “coffee bloom.”
 Once the grounds are fully saturated the hot water will start to dissolve the compounds found in the roasted cells of the coffee beans.

 Most of the delicious compounds will dissolve in water more readily than the nasty ones, so make sure to add enough water to get the good stuff to dissolve, but, not too much that your coffee tastes bad.

 Finally, Osmosis will start to drag those compounds out of the coffee grounds and into the water bringing with it all of those great flavors into your coffee pot.